Updated on 04/12/2025 | Published on 02/12/2024

 What payment methods can be used in London?

-The main payment methods include credit cards (such as Visa, MasterCard, AE), debit cards (such as Visa Debit, MasterCard Debit), and cash.
-Apple Pay and Google Pay are also widely used, and contactless payments are supported for public transport...
+Major payment methods include credit cards (such as Visa, MasterCard, and American Express), debit cards (like Visa Debit and MasterCard Debit), and cash.
+Apple Pay and Google Pay are also widely accepted, and contactless payments are supported across public transport.

 What type of plug is used in London?